momcancode/Cuisine-Demystifier-NLP-ML-Project/README.md

 * More data cleaning: removing more words that do not add much value to the task, e.g. preparation steps.
 * Collect more high-quality data
 * Keep training the models with more data
-* Explore the text classification with more machine learning models and deep learning models
+* Explore the text classification with more ML models and deep learning models
 * Try Feature engineering with word embeddings
 * Hyper parameter tuning
 * Add more styles and data visualisations to front end